Attorney Profile

 Michael has qualified to serve as an expert witness on insurance coverage matters, and has testified at trial in New York and New Jersey.

-He won affirmance of an award of summary judgment in the First State/Ferguson Enterprises asbestos coverage case that an excess policy did not drop-down in place of an insolvent underlying policy.
+He won summary judgment and affirmance on appeal in the First State/Ferguson Enterprises asbestos coverage case that an excess policy did not drop-down in place of an insolvent underlying policy.
 First State Ins.
 Co. v.
 American Home Assur.
 Co., 463 F. Supp.
 3d 298 (D. Conn.
 2020), aff’d sub nom.
 First State Ins.
 Co. v.
 Columbia Cas.
 Co., 2022 U.S. App.
 LEXIS 16655 (2d Cir.
 June 16, 2022).

 In the Carrier asbestos bodily injury coverage action, Michael won reversal of a trial court ruling that coverage is triggered by injury-in-fact as a matter of law from a claimant’s date of first exposure to asbestos, and affirmance of an award of summary judgment that excess policies had no duty to defend or to pay or reimburse defense costs for tens of thousands of asbestos claims.
 Carrier Corp. v.
 Allstate Ins.
 Co., 187 A.D.3d 1616, 133 N.Y.S.3d 697 (4th Dep’t 2020).

-In an action by a successive insurer for contribution for pollution cleanup costs for a gasoline release from an underground storage tank brought in connection with New York Navigation Law claims that contaminated a public drinking water well, Michael won affirmance of an award of summary judgment that an insurer client was provided late notice under seven years of primary coverage.
+In an action by a successive insurer for contribution for pollution cleanup costs for a gasoline release from an underground storage tank Michael won summary judgment and affirmance on appeal that an insurer client was provided late notice under seven years of primary coverage.
 State of New York v.
 Flora, Index No. L61-13 (N.Y.
 Sup.
 Ct.
 Albany Cty.
 2017), aff’d, 173 A.D.3d 1402, 102 N.Y.S.3d 771 (3d Dep’t 2019), leave to appeal denied, 34 N.Y.3d 910, 119 N.Y.S.3d 73 (2020).

 Michael successfully tried Amtrak’s Sunnyside Yard $30 million environmental contamination claim in a three-week jury trial in Brooklyn to a no-pay verdict for an insurer client in the Amtrak environmental contamination, health hazard and asbestos coverage action seeking over $179 million.
 Certain Underwriters at Lloyd’s, London v.
 National Passenger Railroad Corp., Case No. 1:14-cv-04717 (E.D.N.Y.
 Sept.
 27, 2017).

-He won summary judgment in the Troy Belting asbestos coverage action in New York that a putative policyholder had failed to meet its burden of proving the terms and conditions of 25 years’ worth of allegedly missing primary insurance policies.
+He won summary judgment in the Troy Belting asbestos coverage action in New York that a putative policyholder failed to meet its burden of proving the terms and conditions of 25 years’ worth of allegedly missing primary insurance policies.
 Pacific Employers Ins.
 Co. v.
 Troy Belting & Supply Co., Case No. 1:11-cv-912, 2016 U.S. Dist.
 LEXIS 134224 (N.D.N.Y.
 Sept.
 29, 2016).

-Following removal of a Georgia state court action to federal court in Atlanta and transfer to the Southern District of New York in the Fairbanks actions, Michael won summary judgment that the Georgia Supreme Court would adopt a pro-rata time-on-the-risk allocation of indemnity costs for numerous asbestos bodily injury claims, would hold the policyholder responsible for the orphan share attributed to an insolvent insurer, and that umbrella policies had no duty to pay defense or indemnity costs because of an asbestos exclusion.
+Following removal of a Georgia state court action to federal court in Atlanta and transfer to New York in the Fairbanks actions, Michael won summary judgment that the Georgia Supreme Court would adopt a pro-rata time-on-the-risk allocation of indemnity costs for numerous asbestos bodily injury claims, would hold the policyholder responsible for the orphan share attributed to an insolvent insurer, and that umbrella policies had no duty to pay defense or indemnity costs because of an asbestos exclusion.
 Liberty Mut.
 Ins.
 Co. v.
 Fairbanks Co., 170 F. Supp.
 3d 634 (S.D.N.Y.
 2016).

 Michael won summary judgment that numerous excess policies had no duty to defend or to pay or reimburse defense costs for tens of thousands of black lung and asbestos claims in the Mine Safety action in Delaware.
 Mine Safety Appliances Co. v.
 AIU Ins.
 Co., 2014 Del.
 Super.
 LEXIS 49 (Del.
 Super.
 New Castle Cty.
 2014).